dra2020/method_eval/docs/Processing.md

 ## TODO

-- Pull data for each state
-- Inventory the map links & pull dates for each state

 - Run the analyze_map.sh script for each state
 - Resolve election issues w/ Dave when he gets back <<< Dave